aggrand/terraform-assessment/README.md

 This module defines the load balancer.
 This wasn't an explicit requirement in the email, but since I wanted to allow autoscaling of the EC2 instances, this seemed like a practical requirement so that there's a single point of connection.
 I used the application load balancer specifically because I assumed we'd be handling HTTP traffic.
 If there's higher load, or more throughput requirements, then the network load balancer could be used instead.

 ### modules/storage/s3
 This module defines the s3 bucket used for storing terraform state.
+Creates a bucket with encryption, versioning, and blocked public access.
+Future work can enable SNS when KMS is supported.
+(KMS would be more of a rabbit hole to set up all the permissions.)

 ### modules/storage/s3-replicated
 This module extends the S3 module above, allowing for replication between two different buckets.
 While a region-wide outage is rare, it does [happen](https://aws.amazon.com/message/41926/).
 Since these buckets manage the state for all the infrastructure, that seems sufficiently catastrophic to take this precaution.
+This module was intended to be an all-in-one s3 bucket with a backup.
+However, due to the fact that only one replication configuration is allowed per bucket, in the future it may need to be extended to allow a list of buckets to be created outside the module and passed in.
+This would be more complicatd since permissions and destination rules need to be created for each bucket.

 ## More Notes